 Q We don’t charge admission.
 Do we still need a license?

 A Yes.
 A license is required regardless of whether an admission fee is charged.
-However, the Umbrella License covers precisely (and only) those situations where admission is not charged.
+In fact, the Umbrella License only covers those situations where admission is not charged.

 Q We’re a non-profit organization.
 Do we still need a license?

 A Yes.
-Under Hong Kong's Copyright Ordinance, a public performance licence is generally required for both non-profit and for-profit organisations, except for certain limited and narrowly prescribed conditions.
+Under Hong Kong's Copyright Ordinance, a public performance license is generally required for both non-profit and for-profit organisations, except for certain limited and narrowly prescribed conditions.

 Q How much does the Umbrella License cost?